Impostor/Impostor/docs/Writing-a-plugin.md

     "Paths": [
       "D:\\Projects\\Impostor\\src\\Impostor.Plugins.Example\\bin\\Debug\\netstandard2.1"
     ],
-    "Libraries": []
+    "LibraryPaths": []
   }
 }
 ```

 ### Using other libraries

 Sometimes you need to use libraries that the original Impostor server does not provide.
 The dll files of these libraries must be placed in the `libraries` folder next to the server executable.
-You could also provide them by modifying the `PluginLoader.Libraries` option in the `config.json`, similarly to the `PluginLoader.Paths` option.
+You could also provide them by modifying the `PluginLoader.LibraryPaths` option in the `config.json`, similarly to the `PluginLoader.Paths` option.

 ### Impostor versions